 An important part of managing your attorney malpractice exposure is getting the proper Legal Management Software.
 The proper system software coupled with the procedures and standards being integrated into the software can go a long way in preventing a professional liability insurance claim.

-You may think your work is done because you have selected your new legal software system as the contract is signed and the check for the deposit for the system has been sent in.
+You may think your work is done because you have selected your new legal software system, the contract is signed and the check for the deposit of the system has been sent.
 You are happy about the decision and excited and nervous about getting all of the productivity and control improvements that you expect the new system to bring.

 This is not the time to sit back and relax as the real work in making the new Legal System Software to work for your law firm has just begun.

 The key to ensuring that your firm can experience all of the planned benefits that your new system promised is to insure that the implementation is properly executed.
 The system implementation is full of decisions, challenges, successes and setbacks.
 But with a well-planned implementation with the improved workflows will lead to cost savings and better controls throughout law firm.

 Obtain all of the benefits from your new Legal Software with the following steps:

 1. Planning is the key to success.
 Remember the old adage, “ready, fire, aim”.
 This is what happens to a new system if the implementation is not planned.

 a.
 Create the implementation team that may include different individuals than those on the system selection team.

 b.
 Create a timeline showing the start date and the live date with details as to the different tasks needed to get to your live date.

 c.
 Research the hardware and software system requirements.
 The vendor should provide the law firm with the standards needed for hardware, supporting software and internet connectivity requirements.